jackrabbit335/UsefulLinuxShellScripts/README.md

 Tools include a small set of cleanup commands, maintenance, troubleshooting information gathering and software installing functionality.
 These scripts also help with quickly setting up a fresh Linux system in under 30 minutes(Your time will vary).
 These scripts are delivered as is and in accordance with a GPL v3 license.
 With any luck, these tools will be widely available soon.
+(These are a continuation of Helpful Linux Shell Scripts.)